Homily (Reflection) for Saturday of the Third Week of Easter (21st April, 2018) on the Gospel

 When Jesus’ disciples heard yesterday’s gospel (Jn 6:52-59) they said: “This teaching is difficult; who can accept it?”
 Jesus explained, “It is the spirit that gives life; the flesh is useless.
 The words that I have spoken to you are spirit and life.”
 The gospel further reads, “Because of this many of his disciples turned back and no longer went about with him.”

-Imagine what a pastor (priests inclusive) will do if he/she finds him/herself between telling the people the truth that will cost him/her good part of the congregation and retaining all or even gaining more if he/she lies?
+Imagine what a pastor (priests inclusive) will do if he/she finds him/herself between telling the people the truth that will cost him/her some members of the congregation and retaining all or even gaining more if he/she lies?
 Think also of what parents, business men/women, civil servants, politicians, and so on will do if one finds him/herself in a similar condition.
 But “Jesus asked the twelve, ‘Do you also wish to go away?’”
 And to this Peter replied, “Lord, to whom can we go?
 You have the words of eternal life.
 We have come to believe and know that you are the Holy One of God.”

 Bible Reading: 1Cor 3:1-23.

-Thought for today: God knows those who are His, cf. 2Tim 2:19.
+Thought for today: God knows those who are his, cf. 2Tim 2:19.

 Let us pray: Lord, help us to realise like the twelve that you have the words of eternal life – Amen.